openvinotoolkit/openvino/docs/IE_DG/Extensibility_DG/Custom_ONNX_Ops.md

 @snippet onnx_custom_op/onnx_custom_op.cpp onnx_custom_op:model

-For a reference on how to create a graph with nGraph operations, visit [nGraph tutorial](../nGraphTutorial.md).
+For a reference on how to create a graph with nGraph operations, visit [Custom nGraph Operations](AddingNGraphOps.md).
 For a complete list of predefined nGraph operators, visit [available operations sets](../../ops/opset.md).

 If operator is no longer needed, it can be unregistered by calling `unregister_operator`.
 The function takes three arguments `op_type`, `version`, and `domain`.